Transform data with Delta Live Tables

 When to use views, materialized views, and streaming tables

-• You have a large or complex query that you want to break into easier-to-manage queries.
+- Break a large or complex query that you want into easier-to-manage queries.

-• You want to reduce storage and compute costs and do not require the materialization of query results.
+- Reduce storage and compute costs for results you don't need to persist.
 Because tables are materialized, they require additional computation and storage resources.

 Consider using a materialized view when: